miao1007/Openwrt-NetKeeper/README.md

 ###How to complie the plugin for your platform
 1. Download the [Lastest GCC](http://downloads.openwrt.org/snapshots/trunk/)

-2. Unzip it to anywhere
+2. Unzip the GCC to anywhere

 3. git my source code